 Food safety training for health & community

-If you work in the health and community sector preparing and/or serving food to vulnerable people, you need the right training to meet food safety laws.Vulnerable people include the sick, pregnant women, the elderly, children and babies.Typical health and community organisations include:
+If you work in the health and community sector preparing and/or serving food to vulnerable people, you and your employees may need specific training to meet food safety laws.Vulnerable people include the sick, pregnant women, the elderly, children and babies.Typical health and community organisations include:

 • Hospitals and medical facilities